akka/akka/akka-docs/rst/java/distributed-data.rst

 The serializer for the ``TwoPhaseSet``:

-**FIXME convert this example to Java**

-.. includecode:: ../scala/code/docs/ddata/protobuf/TwoPhaseSetSerializer.scala#serializer
+.. includecode:: code/docs/ddata/japi/protobuf/TwoPhaseSetSerializer.java#serializer

 Note that the elements of the sets are sorted so the SHA-1 digests are the same for the same elements.

 You register the serializer in configuration:

-.. includecode:: ../scala/code/docs/ddata/DistributedDataDocSpec.scala#serializer-config
+.. includecode:: ../scala/code/docs/ddata/DistributedDataDocSpec.scala#japi-serializer-config

 Using compression can sometimes be a good idea to reduce the data size.
 Gzip compression is provided by the ``akka.cluster.ddata.protobuf.SerializationSupport`` trait:

-**FIXME convert this example to Java**

-.. includecode:: ../scala/code/docs/ddata/protobuf/TwoPhaseSetSerializer.scala#compression
+.. includecode:: code/docs/ddata/japi/protobuf/TwoPhaseSetSerializerWithCompression.java#compression

 The two embedded ``GSet`` can be serialized as illustrated above, but in general when composing new data types from the existing built in types it is better to make use of the existing